verificarlo/significantdigits/README.md

 ### Methods

-Two methods exist for computing both significant and contributing digits depending on if the sample follow a Centered Normal distribution or not.
+Two methods exist for computing both significant and contributing digits depending on wether the sample follow a Centered Normal distribution or not.
-You can pass the method to the function by using the `Method` enum provided by in package.
-Function also accept the name as a string
+You can pass the method to the function by using the `Method` enum provided by the package.
+The functions also accept the name as a string
 `"cnh"` for `Method.CNH` and `"general"` for `Method.General`.

 ```python